pragatipawara/pragatipawara/README.md

 ### About Me

-- 🎓 Computer Engineering Student
+- 🎓 Information Engineering Student
 - 🚀 Founder of Pysmirror
 - 🧠 Interested in Psychology, AI and Human Behavior
 - 💡 Building products that create real impact